As told by the inventor, Vince Sunter – so it’s the detailed version!

 2018 early July: A Uni Newcastle final year mechanical engineering student, Oliver Couch, clear of his exams and starting on his final year thesis, is using this simulator as a basis for his project.
 Exactly what Oliver will be doing beyond modelling system behaviours and good ‘uni stuff’ like that we will sort out, but he is keen and smart so will be a great help to move it along.

-2019 onward: This website is deliberately not being updated now because various things that should have occurred in relation to funding and IP protection were more problematic than expected.
-It will be updated further when these matters are resolved, but be assured development continues unabated!
-The best ways to achieve the intended goals have become much clearer from prototype work, and the path forward will involve different IP and funding to that originally conceived.
+2019 onward: This website is deliberately not being updated now, as to do so would reveal some of our subsequent breakthrough IP; be assured development continues unabated!
+The best ways to achieve the intended goals have become clearer from prototype work, and the path forward will involve different IP and funding to that originally conceived.
 Happy to talk with anyone having a GENUINE interest in the core goals here, but ‘the developments’ will not be put on the public record for quite some time…